omk003/movieAgent/README.md

+##Our Approach##
+1. first we tried that can we get apis for live data for movies but we didnt got any
+2. Then we tried omdb dataset but it doesnt give any live info
+3. we tried scraping the ticket booking webpages but that was too lengthy
+4. Then we finally got technique that give live data of movies in from every corner of india , the code for is written in helper_funtions.py
+5. then we tried using llama3.2 but it was not great model the accuracy was not good and the time taken to complete the request was too much
+6. then we somehow arranged chatgpt 4 api but that too was challenging and it got rate limit and we were unable to get good outcomes from it
+7. Then last we again fall back to the local model , and its slow , but we the great thing is that we can get #real time data of movies# and we can retrive data of every city in India

 Welcome to the Hands-On Guide of Lunar-Bot by TeamUI Lunar-Bot is a cutting-edge tool designed to scrape live data from Paytm Movies, providing real-time updates on currently screening movies.
 Whether it's the availability of seats, theatre names, show timings, or seat types, Lunar-Bot has you covered—all without relying on any third-party APIs, ensuring a fully independent structure.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------